Skip to main content

 Smart Data and Everyday Life

-Policy direction matters, but what matters more is whether people can actually use new data-sharing models with confidence.
+Policy direction matters, but what matters more is whether people can use new data-sharing models with confidence.

 That means information moving between organisations in consistent ways, decisions being made from that data responsibly, and people understanding who they are dealing with.